DeMarvin Leal

-DeMarvin Leal (born July 1, 2000) is an American football defensive end for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Texas A&M. He was named a consensus All-American as a junior in 2021.
+DeMarvin Leal (born July 1, 2000) is an American professional football defensive tackle for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
+He was named a consensus All-American as a junior in 2021.

-Early years
+Early life

 Leal attended Judson High School in Converse, Texas.
 He played in the 2019 U.S. Army All-American Game.
 He committed to Texas A&M University to play college football.

 College career

 As a true freshman at Texas A&M in 2019, Leal played in all 13 games and had seven starts.
 He recorded 38 tackles and two sacks.
 He returned as a starter his sophomore year in 2020.
 He started all nine games, recording 37 tackles, 2.5 sacks, and an interception.

 During the 2021 season, he was named a midseason All-American by the Sporting News, Associated Press, and The Athletic.
 Leal completed the season with 58 tackles, 12.5 tackles for loss and eight sacks, and was named a consensus All-American.
-Leal decided to forgo his final year of eligibility and enter the 2022 NFL Draft.
+Leal decided to forgo his final year of eligibility and enter the 2022 NFL draft.

 Statistics

 Professional career

-Leal was drafted by the Pittsburgh Steelers in the third round, 84th overall, of the 2022 NFL Draft.
+Leal was selected by the Pittsburgh Steelers in the third round, 84th overall, of the 2022 NFL draft.
 He made his NFL debut in Week 1 against the Cincinnati Bengals.
 He recorded his first start in Week 5 against the Buffalo Bills.
 He was placed on injured reserve on October 15, 2022.
 He returned in Week 13.
 He finished his rookie season with two starts in 11 appearances.
 He had 14 total tackles and three passes defensed.

+On August 26, 2025, Leal was waived by the Steelers as part of final roster cuts, and re-signed to the practice squad.
+He was promoted to the active roster on September 17.
+On November 6, Leal was waived and re-signed to the practice squad two days later.